pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-01-two-ebooks-purchased-together.md

 So we now know there's some context around the purchase.
 Some causality is becoming apparent.
 There's a role change, there's some career advancement.

-We still don't know why he bought those two ebooks (why not books about coaching?), and why he bought them at the beginning of the summer.
+We still don't know _why_ he bought those two ebooks (why not books about coaching?), and why he bought them at the beginning of the summer.
 And why did he buy ebooks in the first place?
 Why not physical books?

 At this point, there were no concrete plans about his new role, just a vague direction.
 He knew there would be a training session on coaching at some point, but nothing concrete.
-He wasn't even in the business of buying books either at this point.
+He wasn't even in the business of buying books at this point either.
 No rush.

 But at the end of June, those plans became concrete: in October, there's going to be a training session on coaching.
 There's now a sense of urgency.
 The next Saturday, he buys those ebooks.
 The job-to-be-done for these books is getting clearer: career advancement.